 Account Support.
 Our equipment sales and in-flight connectivity and entertainment services are accompanied by robust customer support.
-In commercial aviation, we have dedicated account and program management teams to support each airline partner's objectives, such as driving awareness, increasing take rates and providing regular reporting of system performance and service statistics.
+In CA, we have dedicated account and program management teams to support each airline partner's objectives, increasing passenger usage and providing regular reports of system performance and key service statistics.
 In BA, we have dedicated customer service, technical support and sales and engineering support teams committed to supporting our global customer base.
-In 2014, our BA business was recognized by Aviation International News for the fourth year in a row as providing the best customer support among cabin electronics providers in the business aviation market
+In 2015, our BA business was recognized by Aviation International News for the fifth year in a row for its industry leading customer support.
+In a survey of cabin electronics manufacturers completed by business aviation customers, Gogo received first place awards in multiple customer support categories.